MIT-Emerging-Talent/2024-group-03-cdsp/2_data_collection/README.md

  # Data Collection

  ## General
- Following the Constraints mentioned in [main readme file](README.md), there was a challenge to collect huge amount of relevant datasets.
+It was a challenge to collect huge amount of relevant datasets.
 All potential data being collaboratively collected and stored in the [document with collection of found datasets for our project](https://docs.google.com/document/d/1nzOBzuTgNCnghBkFcH8mq7668mJNukuaXoMGSnNw0Zs/edit#heading=h.6j05eaioxy24)

- ## Most relevant datasets:
+ ## Datasets we choose and work with in this research:
 [Google Trends Data on ChatGPT Risks](Google_Trends_On_ChatGPT_Risks.md)